w3c/PWETF/TPACDiversityFundProposalComms.md

 The plan is to use:
 * existing W3C channels to promote applications to the fund
 * use working group and personal networks to promote the fund
-* use an update on diversity to promote the fund (if W3C plans on doing this)
+* use an update on diversity to promote the fund

 Potential social media lines:
 * Remember that you can apply for the TPAC Inclusion Fund if you’re from an underrepresented group and need some support to attend TPAC: {link}